In this article, we are going to describe how to use Parseur to parse a webpage from a link in an email or document.

 Here, the only information we are interested in is the link, so let's select it and create a new field.

-Note: if the link URL you want to capture is inside an HTML link, switch to the Source (advanced) view to create your field and only select the URL piece inside the href attribute of the HTML link.
+Just so you know, if the link URL you want to capture is inside an HTML link, you can just switch to the Source (advanced) view to create your field and only select the URL piece inside the href attribute of the HTML link.

 Now click on the edit button right of the field name, and change the format to "Linked Document"